 Water is something else you can look at saving money on too.
 You can save money on water by taking short showers, only using the washing machine for a full load and fixing leaky taps.
 You can also consider switching to a water meter which could save you money.

 Use the CCW calculator to see if having one installed is going to be an option to save you some money.
 You can also insert a flushing pillow in the back of a cistern to reduce needed to refill the toilet and go for shorter flushes with the a dual action flushing mechanism.

 Contract phone bills are a great place to save some money.
 When your contract runs out, and if you are happy with your phone, you can go to a sim only plan.
 Sim only is often much cheaper and still offers you data and minutes.

 If you want a new phone and have been with your service provider a while, let them know you are looking to save money and want the best deal.
 You might have to forgo some data or minutes, but how often are you not connected to wifi?

 You might even want to shop around for a new service provider if the one you are with can’t offer you a good enough deal.

-Spreading your contract out over 3 years will make your monthly payments smaller, however, over the 3 years you may end up paying more.
+Spreading your contract out over three years will make your monthly payments smaller, however, over the three years you may end up paying more.
 This is something to weigh up.